 Additionally, keep the following in mind as you begin to enjoy your new motorcycle and all that it can do:

 - Distracted driving is dangerous driving.
-You should always avoid distractions, but this is especially true while you’re learning to ride for the first time.
-Don’t use your phone or play music.
+Avoid distractions while you’re learning to ride for the first time.

 - Keep an eye on the weather.
-At first, you probably won’t be prepared to ride in rain or snow, so always check the forecast before you head out for a ride and be aware of any changing weather conditions.
+Check the forecast before you head out.
+Be aware of changing weather conditions.

 - Ride solo.
 Having a passenger on your bike changes the weight distribution and how you need to move and react in certain situations.
 Get used to your bike before you invite someone to ride with you and, when you are ready for a passenger, educate them on bike mechanics, what clothing to wear, and how to move with you as you ride.